minthemiddle/Quick-Capture/README.md

 # Quick Capture to Daily Note

 A quick capture app (written in Tauri) to add thoughts to your daily note.
-It has a plain HTML multiline textarea where you can add your thought.
+It has a plain multiline textarea where you can add your thought.
 You set the path to your daily notes via an input field.

 This will append the given thought to a daily note.